 Ms. Mazbouh-Moussa is the Director of Skorpion Consulting in Sydney, Australia and Dr. Ohtsuka is a Senior Lecturer in Psychology at Victoria University in Melbourne, Australia.
 In this video, Ms. Mazbouh-Moussa and Dr. Ohtsuka discuss the principles and benefits of cultural competence and steps taken by the Arab Council Australia to provide culturally sensitive and appropriate gambling and financial counselling services.

 Dr. Elda Chan is Director of the St. John’s Cathedral Counselling Service and Assistant Lecturer at the University of Hong Kong.
 In this video, Dr. Chan discusses promotion of problem gambling services to Asian Americans and Chinese Americans, beliefs about gambling in Chinese culture and how providers can account for these in clinical practice, and concerns of absent demand for problem gambling treatment.

 Dr. Heather Wardle is social scientist and Assistant Professor at the London School of Hygiene and Tropical Medicine.
 In this video, Dr. Wardle discusses the influence of acculturation, advertising, and availability on migrant gambling, protective factors and barriers to help-seeking, and considerations that public health workers and treatment providers should keep in mind when treating problem gambling among migrants.

 Dr. Wooksoo Kim is Associate Professor in the School of Social Work at the University of Buffalo and co-founder and director of the School’s Immigrant and Refugee Research Institute.
-In this video, Dr. Kim discusses cultural beliefs, adaptation, and ambivalence about gambling among Korean immigrants, and the value of asking about positive and negative experiences with gambling in a clinical context.
+In this video, Dr. Kim discusses cultural beliefs, adaptation, and ambivalence about gambling among older Asian immigrants, and the value of asking about positive and negative experiences with gambling in a clinical context.